rohanpsingh/RapidPoseLabels/README.md

-## Update: New PyQt GUI !
+### Update: New PyQt GUI is available.
-Features- zoom-in/out, go back into scenes, load dataset from GUI, change number of keypoints, keyboard shortcuts...
+(zoom-in/out, go back into scenes, load dataset from GUI, change number of keypoints, keyboard shortcuts, and more...)

 ---